akostrik/stage_telegram_python/README.md

 - Acquire new knowledge, techniques, approaches, methods, méthodes, toolsls, etc, in practice
 - Acquire know-how and the code of associations
 - Evaluate the capacity of integration in the professional environment
-- So, ensure the entrance to the work market
+- So, ensure the entrance to the work et

 ## The particular missions of the internship in the context
 Thus project is aimed at automatical detecting of propagandistic information in Telegram channels.